 To schedule a program for your firm or for more information, please contact Nancy Anderson, Director of Pro Bono, at [email protected] or 202-662-8354.
 The Lawyers’ Committee remains committed to securing equal justice for all and looks forward to working with your firm.

-For more than a decade, the Lawyers’ Committee has led Election Protection-the nation’s largest non-partisan voter protection coalition.
+For close to two decades, the Lawyers’ Committee has led Election Protection-the nation’s largest non-partisan voter protection coalition.
 Made up of more than 100 local, state and national partners, Election Protection provides assistance and information to voters through state of the art hotlines like 1-866-OUR-VOTE and comprehensive voter protection field programs across the country in order to ensure that all eligible voters have an equal opportunity to participate in our democracy.